nikic/FastRoute/README.md

 accepts the HTTP method and a URI.
 Getting those two bits of information (and normalizing them appropriately) is your job - this library is not bound to the PHP web SAPIs.

-The `dispatch()` method returns an array those first element contains a status code.
+The `dispatch()` method returns an array whose first element contains a status code.
 It is one of `Dispatcher::NOT_FOUND`, `Dispatcher::METHOD_NOT_ALLOWED` and `Dispatcher::FOUND`.
 For the method not allowed status the second array element contains a list of HTTP methods allowed for the supplied URI.
 For example: